 I’ve fielded so many questions on what the requirements for witnessing in this state are.
 I was recently asked by a fellow notary public who conducted a signing at Greenville Memorial Hospital on a document we were familiar with.

 The notary was advised that only one witness was needed party to the transaction in front of her.
 Now take heed, there are different rules for witnessing for documents in different states.
-Here are some important points to go by here in the State of South Carolina:
+Here in South Carolina, here are some things to go by:

-In the State of South Carolina, there are a handful of documents that require witnessing by two parties.
+In the State of South Carolina, there are some documents that require witnessing by two parties.
 Some, such as insurance documents, only require the signature witnessing of one party.